Elev8+ logo Elev8+ Trading

 Phase 4: The Exit (Pay Yourself)

-Do not hold for a home run.
+Do not always hold for a home run.
 We are trading a rotation, not a trend.

-• Target 2 (The Runner): Leave 25% to see if price rotates to the other side of the range (e.g., PDL to PDH).
+• Target 2 (The Runner): Leave the to see if price rotates to the other side of the range (e.g., PDL to PDH) and put your original stop loss to break even or in profit.

 The 2R Minimum